 The automatic sentiment analysis showed that 37 percent of all statements were positive, with 21 percent negative and 43 percent neutral.

-Unlike the quant questions – which are self-reported answers – this sentiment analysis pulls from what respondents said in their video responses.
+Unlike the quant questions – which are self-reported answers – this sentiment analysis pulls from what respondents said in their video responses about in-store experiences.

 The automatic theme explorer and Word Cloud gave me an idea of some of the most mentioned topics.